What is Baker’s Percentage? How exactly can this help you in you the kitchen?

 I want to make this recipe bigger.
 Let us say, I need to make 72 cookies.

 Step 1 – Determine the new yield needed.
-Converting the recipe into ounces or grams will ensure accuracy.
+Converting the recipe into grams (or ounces) will ensure accuracy.

 Step 2- Divide the total Baker’s Percentage from your original recipe by 100 to get the Baker’s Percentage conversion factor for your formula.